broadinstitute/cromwell/docs/developers/Centaur.md

   "failures.0.causedBy": "BetweenKeyboardAndChairException"
 }

-// Optional, the expected cost of running the workflow
+// Optional, the expected cost range of running the workflow cost:[ 0.0000, 0.0001 ]
-cost: 0.0000

 filesystemcheck: "local" // possible values: "local", "gcs".
 Used in conjunction with outputExpectations to define files we expect to exist after running this workflow.
 outputExpectations: {